How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Developer Evaluation and Selection

-Review proposals from 6–8 developers, narrow to 3 finalists, check references, conduct technical interviews, and negotiate contract terms
+You're reviewing proposals from a half-dozen or more developers, narrowing to three finalists, checking references, conducting technical interviews, and negotiating contract terms.

-Common mistake: Choosing based on lowest price rather than technical competency – cheap developers cost 200–300% more when projects require rebuilds
+Common mistake: Choosing on lowest price rather than technical competency.
+Buyers report that cheap developers routinely cost multiples of the original quote once rebuilds and emergency fixes are accounted for.

 3